LeOS-GSI/LeOS-Gallery/README.md

 <li>Recycle bin</li>
 <li>Favorites</li>
 <li>internal video player</li>
-<li>the ability to view vectors, gifs, and other rare media formats</li>
+<li>the ability to view SVG, GIF, and other rare media formats</li>
 <li>And so much more ....</li>
 </ul>